sriharshamittapalli/Environmental-Monitoring-System/README.md

 # Environmental-Monitoring-System

-Repository for a CIS 554 project from Cleveland State University.
+This Repository is for a CIS 554 project from Cleveland State University.

 Course : Data Comm Net